 When it comes to infected tattoos, treatment isn’t usually something that either you or your client can do yourself.
 You must send your client to a hospital or medical practitioner

 Skin infections can range from things like cellulitis, impetigo, HBV related warts, herpes simplex,, atypical mycobacterial infection and countless others.
 Of course, there are more significant bloodborne diseases too, including leprosy, hepatitis B and C, HIV, and syphilis.

 The truth is, tattoo infections are nothing to be taken lightly.
 Not only will an infection be a painful experience for your client, it will risk your personal reputation and that of your studio.

 By now you should know what to look for and what to do when you spot the symptoms in a client.

 A strict adherence to following proper aftercare step by step can eliminate the chances of infection greatly and significantly, so make sure you provide all of your clients with aftercare instructions, because that is your responsibility as an artist.

-You must also make sure you complete annual OSHA bloodborne pathogens training, and any additional training required by your state licensing authority.
+You must also make sure you complete annual OSHA bloodborne pathogens certification for tattoo artist training, and any additional training required by your state licensing authority.